Géza Révész (psychologist): Life

 In 1906, Révész returned to Budapest, and went to work at the University of Budapest.
 He was assistant to the Austrian physiologist Franz Tangl.
 The late psychologist Imre Hermann was his assistant there.
 Révész worked at the university as an experimental psychologist.
-Initially, he was involved in the hearing.
+Initially, he studied hearing.
 In 1913, he proposed observing pitches for a two-component model.
 From 1909 to 1915, he studied musical prodigy Ervin Nyiregyházi.
 Révész was also a professor of psychology during his time at the University of Budapest.

 In 1920, at the invitation of Gerard Heymans, Révész left Hungary for the Netherlands.
 At the University of Amsterdam, he was appointed as private teacher and began his research into the sense of touch.
 Along with Philip Kohnstamm, Révész ran the psychological-pedagogical laboratory, but this did not last long due to lack of funds.